mercury5160hx-dotcom/Mercury-IDE/README.md

 A lightweight, custom IDE for compiling and uploading sketches to Arduino and ESP32 platforms.

 ## important notice
-In some systems Microsoft defender might stop you from running the instller saying that the app is not recognised to solve that click on more info and then click on install button
+In some systems Microsoft defender might stop you from running the installer saying that the app is not recognised to solve that click on more info and then click on install button
 This issue happen cuase the IDE is new and that the IDE doesnt has any global recognisation The IDE does not include any hacking tool or malicious virus or any other harmfull codes